Ion Vapor Deposition Aluminum Coating - Application of the Process at Boeing

 The spacing between the center screen and top and bottom ground screens prevents the center screen from glowing during glow discharge cleaning.
 This allows maximum power from the high-voltage power supply to be applied to the production parts that are suspended from the center screen for cleaning prior to IVD aluminum coating, as explained further below.
 Hooks are pushed up through the 1.5-inch diameter holes and attached to the center screen using a small "J" on the end of the hook.

-Since there is a 4-inch-hole pattern both lengthwise and crosswise, parts of just about any configuration can be hung on the parts rack.
-A part can be hung from one or a number of hooks, depending on the size, weight, and configuration of the part.
+Since there is a four-inch-hole pattern both lengthwise and crosswise, parts of just about any configuration can be hung on the parts rack.
+A part can be hung from one or a number of hooks, depending on the size, weight and configuration of the part.
 If conducive, rods can be laid across hooks and large production parts can be laid on the rods.
-Since large parts are turned overand coated on both sides, fixture contact points are fully coated.
+Since large parts are turned over and coated on both sides, fixture contact points are fully coated.
 Since the hooks attach the production parts to the center screen, the production parts are at negative potential of several hundred volts during processing.

 The type of material being coated, whether steel or aluminum, must be considered when loading parts onto the parts rack.
 The following guideline should be employed during loading of parts for IVD aluminum coating.

 - During IVD aluminum coating, the maximum temperature a part reaches will increase and the coating uniformity will decrease the closer the part is placed to the evaporators (boats).
 Therefore, whenever possible, the bottom surfaces of parts should be placed 10 inches above the boats for good coating uniformity and to reduce the heating effect on the parts.
 If aluminum parts are placed within eight inches of the boats, they may be overheated.
 If steel parts are placed within six inches of the boats, they will have poor coating uniformity and may exhibit coating adhesion problems due to excessively thick coating on part edges.